Rohit Tokas

-Rohit Tokas is an Indian boxer who competes in Welterweight category.
+Rohit Tokas (born 1 August 1993) is an Indian boxer who competes in Welterweight category.
 He participated in the 2022 Commonwealth Games where he won a bronze medal in Men's welterweight category.
 Rohit hails from an urban village in Delhi by the name Munirka which lies in the South West District of Delhi.
 Rohit's father Preet Singh Tokas, was himself a wrestler.